 Referral Source: How did they find your venue?

 Track this referral source information, whether it's Google, a directory, VenueNow or even a VenueNow landing page via a specific Google search.
 If you are using a CRM system for your event sales process, ensure you have an area to log this content and that you are able to report on it.
-If you use Excel, add in an additional field in your report and booking processes.
-And if you have a hard diary, think about changing to an excel spreadsheet, to better report and grow your business.
+If you use Excel, add an additional field in your report and booking processes.
+And if you have a hard diary, think about changing to an Excel spreadsheet, to better report and grow your business.
 In the meantime though, track the referral source in a way you are comfortable with.

 Where are they coming from?